 Where can returning or incoming fall 2021 students get started with information about what’s happening on campus at Pratt?

 I’m a parent, where can I find information on the the 2020–21 school year, ways to connect with fellow parents, and other resources?

-Will the residence halls be open in spring 2021?
+Are the residence halls open in fall 2021?

 Pratt counselors are ready to assist vulnerable students at firstname.lastname@example.org.

 There will be ample parking on campus for the 2020-21 academic year.
 Details available on the Parking and Permits page.